Number and rate of nonfatal lost-time injuries per sector, 2016 - 2019

 ---|---|---|---|---|

 NOTE: Excludes office employees.
-Not calculated (NC) when N is less than 5.
+Not calculated (NC) when N is fewer than 5.
 Caution should be used when interpreting rates based on a small number of events.

 Full-time equivalent (FTE) employees computed using reported hours worked (2,000 hours = 1 FTE).
 Data Source: MSHA